karthik25/SimpleRules/ReadMe.md

 ### Internals

-If you are interested in the internals, check out my article in [codeproject.com](https://www.codeproject.com/Articles/1181151/SimpleRules-Net-Easy-to-use-Rules-Engine)
+If you are interested in the internals, check out my article in [codeproject.com](https://www.codeproject.com/Articles/1181151/SimpleRules-Net-Easy-to-use-Rules-Engine).
+Be warned that it's quite lengthy :)

 ### Contributing